AzzappApp/react-native-nfc-manager/README.md

 which node
 ```

-To use relay, one should first generate the query map file (required only the first time) :
+The relay-compiler in the project needs the query map file to be created, one should first generate this file through this query (required only the first time) :

 ```sh
 yarn create-query-map-file